-Prerequisites: ACC K118 or ACC K233; BMG K205 or MAT K167.
-This course examines the planning and controlling of the operating processes and work flow activities in private and public organizations.
-Key topics include production/work planning, inventory and quality control, scheduling, distribution, plant location and maintenance management.
-Contemporary methods and analytical techniques such as forecasting, simulation, queuing, linear programming, network methodology and analytical model building are evaluated for their importance in the decisionmaking process.
+Prerequisites: ACC K118 or ACC K233; MAT K123 or MAT K146 or MAT K167 or MAT K172 or MAT K186.
+Fundamental principles and concepts of operations management and business operations are discussed as they relate to the planning and controlling of the operating processes and work flow activities in private and public organizations.
+Key Topics include production and work planning, capacity planning, inventory control, quality control, scheduling, distribution, plant location, maintenance management, the roles of efficiency and effectiveness and decision making.
 This course is equivalent to MFG K230.